From Xojo Documentation

 A Canvas control can be used to display a picture or image from a file or graphics drawn in code.
 The Canvas control has access to the drawing tools belonging to the Graphics class; with these tools you can programmatically draw objects within the Canvas.
 If your app requires a type of control that is not built-in, you can use a Canvas control and the Graphics drawing commands to draw the controls you need.

 The Canvas control can get the focus, so you can emulate any other type of control that you would like to get the focus.

 Canvas controls can be used to create extremely sophisticated controls, such as the Layout Editor in Xojo itself.

 Refer to the DesktopCanvas class for details on all its events, properties and methods.

 Below is a list of commonly used events, properties and methods.

 Paint - The Paint event is called when the Canvas needs to redraw itself.
-This could be called automatically by the operating system or by a call to Refresh or Invalidate.
+This could be called automatically by the operating system or by a call to Refresh.
 Use the supplied graphics object (g) for all Canvas drawing.

 AllowFocus - Since Canvas controls are often used to create custom controls, you use this property if you want the Canvas to be able to get focus.

 AllowTabs - Normally tabs move the focus to the next control.
 If you want the Canvas to instead trigger the KeyDown event, set AllowTabs to True.